 Think of it as a centralized-decentralized network.

-But with federated blockchain, you’ll get a decentralized private environment.
+But with federated Blockchain, you’ll get a decentralized private environment.

 Sound confusing?
 Don’t worry, we got you covered.
-In federated blockchain instead of one organization maintaining the network, there would be multiple organizations who will take decision making role.
+In federated Blockchain, instead of one organization maintaining the network, there would be multiple organizations who will take decision making role.

-The presence of multiple parties on the network establishes the decentralized structure of the federated blockchain.
+The presence of multiple parties on the network establishes the decentralized structure of the federated Blockchain.

-There are also two types of permissionless blockchain.
+There are also two types of permissionless Blockchain.

 Permissionless is open to everyone to join, view and precipitate.

-6) Use Cases Value > Implementation Challenges
+Slide-6: Use Cases Value > Implementation Challenges

 By using blockchain technology, banks can make their users the center of their user experience.
 Right now, most of the major banks are already in the process of examining and adopting blockchain technology, even though they are not found of bitcoin.

 Two key use cases of blockchain technology include tracking products and managing supply chains.
 One vertical that benefits immensely include the Oil & Gas Vertical.
-Shell is currently investing in blockchain as Accenture reports suggest that blockchain can save 5% revenue just by improving accuracy.
+Shell is currently investing in Blockchain as Accenture reports suggest that Blockchain can save 5% revenue just by improving accuracy.

-7) Non-financial Enterprises
+Slide-7: Non-financial Enterprises

-- Automotive giants like Ford & Toyota implementing blockchain in their smart mobility solutions.
+- Automotive giants like Ford & Toyota implementing Blockchain in their smart mobility solutions.

-- Retail giants like Walmart and Nestle are implementing blockchain for tracking food products.
-Walmart is utilizing IBM Food Trust for everyday operation, it uses blockchain to track and manage all its retail goods.
+- Retail giants like Walmart and Nestle are implementing Blockchain for tracking food products.
+Walmart is utilizing IBM Food Trust for everyday operation; it uses Blockchain to track and manage all its retail goods.

-- Even Facebook is working on its own blockchain team to examine the value added of blockchain technology.
+- Even Facebook is working on its own blockchain team to examine the value-added of blockchain technology.

 But that’s just the tip of the iceberg.
 Let’s look at more interesting projects, especially related to federated networks.

-8) Federated Blockchain Networks
+Slide-8: Federated Blockchain Networks

 During the past three years, massive efforts are taken in establishing federated networks.
 More than dozens of projects are utilizing Hyperledger or R3 Corda, as we can see in the infographic!
 We now have a trusted environment between groups of banks, insurance providers, and supply chains.

-Federated network is the next step in the progress of blockchain technology.
+A Federated network is the next step in the progress of blockchain technology.
 Its next phase will be to deploy an added value application(s) that will run on top of these networks.

-One Example is B3i which is using R3’s blockchain technology for digitizing all official insurance documentation.
+One Example is B3i, which is using R3’s blockchain technology for digitizing all official insurance documentation.
 This will enable the companies to streamline their services and ensure better satisfaction from their consumers.

-9) Enterprise Blockchains Ecosystem
+Slide-9: Enterprise Blockchains Ecosystem

-Oracle also recently announced that there are more than ten projects in production on their blockchain as a service platform.
+Oracle also recently announced that there are more than ten projects in production on their Blockchain as a service platform.

-Let’s drill down further to Hyperledger ecosystem.
+Let’s drill down further to the Hyperledger ecosystem.

-10) Hyperledger Blockchain Ecosystem
+Slide-10: Hyperledger Blockchain Ecosystem

 Hyperledger is known for its ecosystem and hence is one of the most popular enterprise blockchains.
 It is actively used by major supply chains such as Food Trust with Walmart.

-In Hyperledger vision, “there will be a world of many chains, some public networks like Bitcoin and Ethereum, some private networks, some permissioned, some without.
+In Hyperledger’s vision, “there will be a world of many chains, some public networks like Bitcoin and Ethereum, some private networks, some permissioned, some without.
 Every community can have its own type of network.”

-Similarly the Apache web server gave people the tool to build their own website rather than making them use one big site.
+Similarly, the Apache webserver gave people the tool to build their own website rather than making them use one big site.